 With industrial clients, their immediate focus will remain on supply chain risk mitigation and resilience.

 As most manufacturing jobs require workers to be in-person, and with fewer people being allowed in factories at a time, the look of the industrial spaces sold and leased will likely change as well.
-Working conditions will have to adhere to new social distance policies for the health and safety of essential workers.

 Also, as the construction of new industrial spaces continues, brokers will need to come up with innovative ways to showcase these properties to buyers.